Kreg 720 Pro

-After you’ve carefully selected your wood pieces, cut them to length and are ready to drill pocket holes you’ll want to place and mark all joints.
+After carefully selecting your wood pieces, cutting them to length, and being ready to drill pocket holes, you’ll want to place and mark all joints.

-Due to dozens of pieces moving all over during this joinery step marking will provide:
+Due to dozens of pieces moving all over during this joinery step, marking will provide the following: